What does it mean if I receive a positive antibody test?

 Antibody test results (positive or negative) do not impact a donor’s future eligibility for regular blood donation.

-The Roche Diagnostics Elecsys® Anti-SARS-CoV-2 serology test* is the initial test performed.
+The Roche Diagnostics Elecsys® Anti-SARS-CoV-2 serology test* is the initial screening test performed.
 According to Roche, it is designed to detect antibodies in people who have been exposed to the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) that causes the COVID-19 disease.

 The Ortho VITROS Anti-SARS CoV-2 IgG serology test* will be performed if the Roche test is positive.
 According to Ortho, it is intended for use as an aid in identifying individuals with an adaptive immune response to SARS-CoV-2, indicating recent or prior infection.